cassidoo/talks/Creating Art with CSS/cssart.md

 ### Engineer at _**Codepen**_
 ### @cassidoo

-^ I've worked at CodePen for 3 weeks now
+^ I've worked at CodePen for a few months now
 ^ I've been making CSS art for almost 3 years

 ---